This article originally appeared on VICE UK.

 Although it's important to acknowledge the fact that Ben Stollery's tragic case is the exception rather than the rule, and that approximately 439,000 people take ecstasy every year in the UK, a prospective low mood is worth considering for those experiencing mental health issues.
-You could help counteract comedown anxiety by following some common sense procedures: book the Monday off work when you’ve got a big weekend coming up; go out on the Friday rather than the Saturday; try to get some decent sleep, as both Bradley and Sessa acknowledge poor sleep as possibly the key contributing factor to any comedown.
+You could help counteract comedown anxiety by following some common sense procedures: book the Monday off of work when you’ve got a big weekend coming up; go out on the Friday rather than Saturday; try to get some decent sleep, as both Bradley and Sessa acknowledge poor sleep as possibly the key contributing factor to any comedown.

-In a pragmatic sense, tiredness could also be a danger if you're driving, using machinery or perhaps not being 100 percent present crossing the road while listening to Elliott Smith deep cuts and pondering the vagaries of your existence.
+In a pragmatic sense, tiredness could also be a danger if you're driving, using machinery, or perhaps not being 100 percent present crossing the road while listening to Elliott Smith deep cuts and pondering the vagaries of your existence.

 So, in a nutshell, a comedown won't kill you by itself.
 But look after yourself, accept your actions, and listen to your conscience when you’re thinking about a carrying on instead of going to bed.
 Or you’ll end up like this poor, sweaty sucker.

 Sign up for our newsletter to get the best of VICE delivered to your inbox daily.